 Only push small amounts into your baby's mouth at a time (giving too much at once may make your baby choke or feel like they're going to choke).
 And always remember to allow your baby to swallow before pushing the plunger further.

-And if your baby is older and weaned onto solid food, this is one of those occasions when it’s absolutely fine to bribe them with the promise of a lovely food or drink treat after the medicine has gone down can work wonders!
+And if your baby is older and weaned onto solid food, then, in my opinion, this is one of those times when bribery is helpful: the promise of a lovely food or drink treat after the medicine has gone down can work wonders!

 - Not sure how to give your baby medicine by syringe?
 Great Ormond Street Hospital for Children has some really clear, step-by-step advice.

-What else can I try if using the syringe is working?
+What else can I try if using the syringe isn't working?